 A second but often overlooked biological process linking the seafloor to the surface is reproduction.
-Some benthic organisms reproduce via planktotrophic larvae (meroplankton), which are early life stages that can swim and migrate up to 2 000 m above the seafloor and spend days to weeks to months in the epipelagic zone (Figure 21, e.g., molluscs from vent fields, Kim et al. 2022).
+Some benthic organisms reproduce via planktotrophic larvae (meroplankton), which are early life stages that can swim and migrate up to 2,000 m above the seafloor and spend days to weeks to months in the epiplagic zone (Figure 21, e.g., molluscs from vent fields, Kim et al. 2022).
 Here, meroplankton can become retained for longer due to ocean current interactions around seamounts (Denda et al. 2017), and where they can become part of the pelagic ecosystem food chain.
-There is also evidence that European eel larvae occupy midwater habitats during their oceanic phase (Cresci 2020) and feed on marine snow (Tsukamoto and Miller 2020), linking this critically endangered species to deep sea habitats as they pass from spawning sites in the Sargasso Sea and through the NACES MPA to coastal and freshwater habitats.